abcdesktopio/docs/opsdocs/docs/3.0/config/volumes.md

-# Volumes to retain user's home directory files
+# Define volumes to retain user's home directory files

-To retain user's home directory files, you can define [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)  using `hostPath` or [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) using `storageClassName` parameter.
+To retain user's home directory files, you can define

+- [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) using `hostPath`.
+The `hostPath` can also be a mount point.
+- [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) using `storageClassName` parameter.
+Two examples are described one using `nfs`, the second one using `s3`.

 ## Define persistentVolume using `hostPath`